 Super shopping in December – buy for Christmas

 Make the most of the Malaga Christmas markets for some serious present shopping.
 You’ll find the largest along the Paseo del Parque and in Muelle Uno, just outside the Pompidou Centre.
-There’s also an arts and crafts market on Muelle Uno every Sunday from 11am to 7pm and on Plaza de la Merced on the last Sunday in the month.
+There’s also an arts and crafts market on Muelle Uno every Sunday from 11am to 7pm.
 For a list of weekly markets in Malaga, sign up to our free fortnightly newsletter.

 Outside Malaga in December – take a trip to La Cala del Moral